This section covers the following web services:

 key parameter from your requests.

 Google Maps API web services will deny requests made with both a client ID and a key.

 More information is available in the Authentication and Authorization chapter of this guide.

-If you have lost your client ID, you can recover it by logging in to the support portal and clicking Maps: Manage Client ID from the links on the left of the page.
+If you have lost your client ID, you can recover it by logging in to the Google for Work Support Portal and clicking Maps: Manage Client ID from the links on the left of the page.

 Cryptographic signing key

 Your welcome letter includes a cryptographic signing key, which you must use to generate unique signatures for your web service requests.